megnergit/physical-shooting-game-nano-a2/README.md

 | active speaker  | D9 |
 | LED             | D8 |

-For the photoresistor, make sure to insert 10 kΩ between the signal line and the ground.
-The left most column of the breadboard in the picture was used to connect LDR 'S' and 10 kΩ.
+For the photoresistor, make sure to insert 10 kΩ between the signal line ('S') and the ground.
+The left most column of the breadboard in the picture was used to connect 'S' of the LDR  and 10 kΩ.

 ```sh
     5V